Early Printed Books and Special Collections

 Search and Find Early Printed Books

-- Catalogue -1962 Catalogue of books and periodicals in the University Library kept up to and including 1962.
-Some of the contents, but far from everything, are also available in the Uppsala University Library’s search system.
+- Catalogue -1962 – Catalogue of books and periodicals in the University Library, kept up to and including 1962.
+Some of the content, but far from everything, are also available in the Uppsala University Library’s search system.

 N.B.
 Please note that the catalogues above currently represent a portion of the early printed collections at Uppsala University Library.
-Our staff will be happy to assist you with further searches in the collections.
+If you need help with further searches in the collections, contact Ask the Library